jkclark/Discardo-Retaino/README.md

 by first "discarding" one card, and then re-assessing the resulting hand.

 ##### Retaining
+When retaining, DR will ignore:
+- Ethereal status cards
+- Ethereal curse cards
+- Cards with Retain

 DR will automatically suggest a card to retain when your hand contains:
 - Copies of only a single card (prioritizes upgraded cards)
-- TODO: Prioritize Perseverance, Sands of Time, and Windmill Strike
-- TODO: Investigate how cards which already have "Retain" work when retaining

 TODO: Figure out how to handle retaining multiple cards.
 I think this can be done by first "retaining" one card, and then re-assessing the resulting hand.